 What We Do at the Time of Your Treatment

 The numbing creams we use can help constrict blood vessels, which reduces your chances of bruising.
-We also apply an ice pack right after your treatment to help constrict blood vessels, decreasing the likelihood of bruising and swelling.
-We will advise you to apply ice packs on and off for up to eight hours after treatment.
+We may advise you to apply ice packs on and off for up to eight hours after treatment.

 We offer The Regenica Recovery Gel which helps to quickly heal the skin and greatly reduce inflammation and SinEcch, which is a unique, high strength dosage of homeopathic Arnica.
 SinEcch is a pharmaceutical derived from the Arnica montana plant.
 When prepared as a homeopathic medicine, Arnica is safe to take orally and is regulated by te FDA as an over-the-counter medication.